 Despite how the name road to Hana sounds, the objective of this road is not just to get to the small town of Hana.
 The road to Hana is all about the journey and enjoying the beauty along the way.

 I recommend you begin your journey from Highway 36 from around the town of Paia.
 Then follow Highway 36 until it turns into Highway 360.
 You’ll continue on this road to and past Hana — stopping along the way to enjoy the sights.
-Do continue driving past the town of Hana where the road becomes Highway 31.
+Past Hana, the road becomes Highway 31.
+Do continue past the town of Hana to the Kipahulu area, where you’ll see Oheo Gulch (Seven Sacred Pools.)
 A great place to turn around is at the Kipahulu region of Haleakala National Park.
-(Note that the Kipahulu region is separated from the summit of Haleakala by many miles and thousands of feet of elevation.)

 Another point we should mention before we dive into the driving tips is that you should consider whether you’d prefer to drive the road independently or take a guided tour.
 I experienced both and sincerely enjoyed both options.
 See my article detailing the advantages and disadvantages of each method — Touring the Road to Hana Independently vs. Guided Tour.